Netsysn/encipher_class/README.md

 # encipher_class
-The invention relates to a cryptographic program based on binary implementation of the tensionic gold
+A very neural encryption program based on a binary implementation